study-ORCATech-cloud/docker-labs/Compose/LAB02-VolumesPersistence/exercise1/README.md

 ## Overview

 In this exercise, you will:
+1. Implement a Docker Compose configuration with named volumes
-1. Start a PostgreSQL container with a named volume
+2. Start a PostgreSQL container with a named volume
-2. Verify that data is stored in the database
+3. Verify that data is stored in the database
-3. Stop and remove the container
+4. Stop and remove the container
-4. Recreate the container with the same volume
+5. Recreate the container with the same volume
-5. Verify that the data persists across container restarts
+6. Verify that the data persists across container restarts

 ## Files